ambrosiogabe/MathAnimation/README.md

 Click to See First Time Setup Instructions
 </summary>

-### Libraries to Compile
+### Compiling FFmpeg

-In order to compile this manually, you need to build the libraries that this application depends on so the binaries can be copied.
-This should all be fixed in an upcoming release when I switch to CMake and these steps will no longer be required, but for now, you need to compile:
+In order to compile this manually, you need to build static binaries for FFmpeg so they can be copied to the final build and statically linked into the application.

-1. ffMpeg
-2. Freetype
-3. OpenAL
-4. Luau

-The following sections describe each in detail.

 #### Setting up Environment for ffmpeg

-First we need to setup ffmpeg.

 I'm only writing instructions for Windows and MSVC.
 For information on compiling ffmpeg in a different environment, please see the [ffmpeg documentation](https://ffmpeg.org/platform.html#Windows) for further details and make the appropriate changes.